:fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.

 Seata solution

-We say, a Distributed Transaction is a Global Transaction which is made up with a batch of Branch Transaction, and normally Branch Transaction is just Local Transaction.
+A Distributed Transaction is a Global Transaction composed of a batch of Branch Transactions, where a Branch Transaction is typically a Local Transaction.

 Global & Branch